LeMimit/LeMimit/README.md

 ![Hello](https://raw.githubusercontent.com/LeMimit/LeMimit/main/gif/say_hello.gif)

 My name is Fabien Hermitte, I live in France.
-I work as a confirmed developer and designer specialized in Mobile.
-Curious by nature 🦝, I like to discover other languages and create tools to help others.
+I work as a confirmed developer and designer specialized in Mobile.<br/> Curious by nature 🦝, I like to discover other languages and create tools to help others.

 ## 🛒 Skills & Tools